 What are the possible side effects of ALIMTA?

 Most patients taking ALIMTA will have side effects.
 Sometimes it is not always possible to tell whether ALIMTA, another medicine, or the cancer itself is causing these side effects.
 Call your doctor right away if you have a fever, chills, diarrhea, or mouth sores.
-These symptoms couldmean you have an infection which may be severe and could lead to death.
+These symptoms could mean you have an infection.

 The most common side effects of ALIMTA when given alone or in combination with cisplatin are: